-Automation envelopes are also getting a few small but significant improvements in Live 10, things you’ve probably never noticed but make a lot of sense.
+Automation envelopes are also getting a few small but significant improvements in Live 10.
 Live 10.1’s biggest time-saver is likely to be the addition of pre-drawn automation shapes, which can be selected and dropped in by right-clicking on the clip view while editing envelopes.
 Anyone who’s ever spent too much time perfecting an automation curve will know how useful this is going to be.

 Automation envelopes can also now be stretched and skewed, allowing for the creation of twisted automation curves, and Live 10.1 will also detect C and S shapes drawn in freehand for better curve fitting.
 Automation breakpoint values can also be entered using the keypad, so there’s no more sliding a point up and down trying to get the exact decimal value you want.

 Live 10.1 adds a few improvements to zooming and scrolling that, like the automation upgrades, are obvious wins.
 The Arrangement View’s Overview window at the top is now resizable, so you can quickly expand it to get a look at the project without zooming out from the section you’re working on.

 Live 10.1 also supports pinch to zoom gestures on compatible computers, such as laptops with a Mac trackpad, while “streamlined keyboard shortcuts” make it quicker to hone in on more detailed editing views.